Three dates in. Everything's perfect. Then you do it again.

 Self-abandonment disguised as love.

 You become a shapeshifter, morphing into their perfect partner.
-But they never meet YOU—just your performance of what you think they need.
+But they never meet YOU.
+Just your performance of what you think they need.

 “I don’t mind” becomes your most dangerous lie.

-The Mindset Shift That Changes Everything
+The Shift That Unlocks Connection

-From: “I earn love through giving”
+From: “I earn love through giving” To: “I deserve love for existing”

 Your value isn’t in your utility.
 The right person loves you at rest.